JEPA-Reasoner: Decoupling Latent Reasoning from Token Generation: Real World Evaluation

-We compare JEPA-Reasoner against standard Transformer models and other reasoning models. \cref{tab:gsm8k-vs-others} shows the GSM8K benchmark performance of our JEPA-Reasoner model (paired with Talker) compared to other models of similar size or performance.
+We evaluate JEPA-Reasoner against established reasoning paradigms like Chain-of-Thought (CoT) and Recurrent Depth. \cref{tab:gsm8k-vs-others} shows the GSM8K benchmark performance of our JEPA-Reasoner model (paired with Talker) relative to other models of comparable size or performance\footnote{Scores for Llama 3.2-1B \cite{llama3-2-1b-gsm8k} and Huginn-0125 \cite{recurrent-latent-reasoning} are cited from their official reports.
+As official 8-shot scores are unavailable for Qwen 3 0.6B, we evaluated it using \texttt{lm-evaluation-harness} \cite{lm-eval-harness}, employing the same configuration used for JEPA-Reasoner.}.

+Comparison of JEPA-Reasoner against other reasoning paradigms on the GSM8K benchmark.
+Note that the COCONUT model is excluded as public 8-shot results are unavailable, and prior work indicates it trades performance for efficiency relative to CoT \cite{coconut}.

-\paragraph{Analysis of Results.} As illustrated in \cref{tab:gsm8k-vs-others}, JEPA-Reasoner demonstrates superior performance on the GSM8K benchmark compared to both standard transformer baselines and dedicated CoT models.
-With a parameter count of only 0.9B, our model achieves an 8-shot score of 48.2\%, outperforming Llama 3.2 (1B) CoT baseline by 3.8 percentage points.
-Most notably, JEPA-Reasoner significantly surpasses larger models that rely on standard reasoning paradigms.
-Despite being approximately $4\times$ smaller than Gemma 3 (4B), our model exhibits a performance gain of nearly 10\%.
-While the Recurrent Depth model (Huginn-0125) offers a strong baseline at 42.1\%, it requires nearly four times the parameter count to achieve results that are still 6.1\% lower than JEPA-Reasoner.
-Consequently, these results serve as strong empirical evidence of JEPA-Reasoner's capability to handle complex natural language reasoning tasks, effectively applying mathematical logic to solve problems.
+\paragraph{Analysis of Results.} As illustrated in \cref{tab:gsm8k-vs-others}, JEPA-Reasoner demonstrates superior performance on the GSM8K benchmark compared to both CoT models and other latent reasoning architectures.
+With a parameter count of only 0.9B, our model achieves an 8-shot score of 51.9\%, outperforming the CoT baseline of the same size (Llama 3.2-1B) by 7.5 percentage points.
+While the Recurrent Depth model (Huginn-0125) offers a strong baseline at 42.1\%, it requires nearly four times the parameter count to achieve results that are still 9.8 percentage points lower than JEPA-Reasoner.
+Consequently, these results serve as strong empirical evidence that JEPA-Reasoner's decoupled latent reasoning architecture is capable of handling complex natural language reasoning tasks both effectively and efficiently.